 Should You Buy?

-The Shure AONIC 50 is among my favorite Bluetooth headphones that can pull double-duty.
+The Shure AONIC 50 Gen 2 is among my favorite Bluetooth headphones that can pull double duty.
 An engaging and neutral sound profile ensures these can do the heavy lifting in a studio setting.
-But the addition of Bluetooth and ANC makes these an ideal candidate for on-the-go listening.
+However, the addition of Bluetooth and ANC also makes these an ideal candidate for on-the-go listening.

 The build quality is good, and the comfort level is perfectly balanced for long listening sessions.
 When you factor in the excellent hard case and extensive codec support, these rapidly rise to the top as one of the best.
 While a little pricey, they take the role of two separate sets of headphones, making them a worthwhile investment and a pair of headphones I can easily recommend.